locationtech/geomesa/docs/user/kafka/usage.rst

                                                      ``1 hour``.
 Use ``Inf`` to read all messages.
 If enabled, features will not be available for query until all existing messages are processed.
 However, feature listeners will still be invoked as normal.
 See :ref:`kafka_initial_load` ``kafka.consumer.count``                     Integer Number of kafka consumers used per feature type.
-Set to 0 to disable consuming (i.e. producer only)
+Set to 0 to disable consuming (i.e. producer mode)
 ``kafka.consumer.offset-commit-interval``    String  How often to commit offsets for the consumer group, by default ``10 seconds``
 ``kafka.consumer.group-prefix``              String  Prefix to use for kafka group ID, to more easily identify particular data stores
-``kafka.consumer.start-on-demand``           Boolean The default behavior is to start consuming a topic only when that feature type is first requested.
+``kafka.consumer.start-on-demand``           Boolean Start consuming from a topic only when the feature type is first accessed, defaults to ``true``.
-                                                     This can reduce load if some layers are never queried.
-Note that care should be taken when setting this to false, as the store will immediately start consuming from Kafka for all known feature types, which may require significant memory overhead.
+                                                     This can reduce load and memory overhead if some layers are never queried, however it may cause a layer to initially appear empty, until the consumers have had time to spin up
-``kafka.topic.partitions``                   Integer Number of partitions to use in new kafka topics ``kafka.topic.replication``                  Integer Replication factor to use in new kafka topics ``kafka.topic.truncate-on-delete``           Boolean Instead of deleting the kafka topic on schema change, just truncate (delete all messages) on that kafka topic.
+``kafka.topic.partitions``                   Integer Number of partitions to use when creating new kafka topics ``kafka.topic.replication``                  Integer Replication factor to use when creating new kafka topics ``kafka.topic.truncate-on-delete``           Boolean Instead of deleting the Kafka topic when a schema is deleted, mark all messages on the topic as
-``kafka.serialization.type``                 String  Internal serialization format to use for kafka messages.
-Must be one of ``kryo``, ``avro``
+                                                     deleted but preserve the topic ``kafka.serialization.type``                 String  Internal serialization format to use for kafka messages.
+Must be one of ``kryo``, ``avro`` or ``avro-native``.
+See :ref:`kafka_serialization_format` for additional details
-                                                     or ``avro-native``
 ``kafka.cache.expiry``                       String  Expire features from in-memory cache after this delay, e.g. ``10 minutes``.
 See :ref:`kafka_expiry`
 ``kafka.cache.expiry.dynamic``               String  Expire features dynamically based on CQL predicates.
 See :ref:`kafka_expiry`
 ``kafka.cache.event-time``                   String  Instead of message time, determine expiry based on feature data.
 See :ref:`kafka_event_time`